denoland/dnt/README.md

    Note that the build script always runs even when not publishing.
 This is to ensure your build and tests pass on each commit.

+1. Ensure the workflow will run on tag creation.
+For example, see [Trigger GitHub Action Only on New Tags](https://stackoverflow.com/q/61891328/188246)).

 ## JS API Example

 For only the Deno to canonical TypeScript transform which may be useful for bundlers, use the following: